 To me, it was just another hometown, with visits to the covered market "Al-Hamediyah", the Umayyad Mosque, the International Fair, Mount Qasion, the Barada River, and the mountain resorts of "Bloudan".

 Interesting Facts: Over the centuries, Syria has been ruled by the Roman, Greek, Arab, and Turkish empires.

 My best childhood memories are the large family picnics on the banks of the river Barada.

 On the way to Turkey, we had to cross the mountains of North Syria.
 Those mountains are home to alpine forests, towns that time forgot, and a few ancient castles.

-Crossing through Turkey, I started to notice how language and culture gradually changes.
-Bordering Syria, the region of Antakya (Antioch), most people still speak Arabic.
+Crossing through Turkey, I started to notice how language and culture gradually changed.
+Bordering Syria, the Antakya (Antioch) region, most people still speak Arabic.

-Going further inland, the language became strictly Turkish, and the culture started to integrate more western ideas.
+Going further inland, the language became strictly Turkish, and the culture started integrating more western ideas.

-Interesting Facts: Turkey has one of the world's oldest and biggest malls - the Istanbul's Grand Bazaar
+Interesting Facts: Turkey has one of the world's oldest and biggest malls - Istanbul's Grand Bazaar

-To cross from Asia to Europe, we had to take the ferry across the Bosphorus.
-The amazing bridge connecting the continents was still being built.
+We had to take the ferry across the Bosporus to cross from Asia to Europe.
+The fantastic bridge connecting the continents was still being built.

-We spent a few days in Istanbul, where we encountered a head-spining mix of east and west.
-We walked through busy covered markets, gapped at historic buildings like Hagia Sophia, and visited modern cafes and restaurants.
+We spent a few days in Istanbul, where we encountered a head-spinning mix of East and West.
+We walked through busy covered markets, gapped at historic buildings like Hagia Sophia, and visited modern cafés and restaurants.
 We also made side trips to ancient islands in the Sea of Marmara.